Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 40 projects likely impacting the area.
-Notable ones are Hall Street Development, Pearl Bondi Beach, Central Element Lamock Avenue, and AVRA Bondi Beach, as detailed below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 40 projects that could impact this region.
+Notable projects are Hall Street Development, Pearl Bondi Beach, Central Element Lamrock Avenue, and AVRA Bondi Beach.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.